-That being said, that doesn’t mean that we can’t ask God to help make our financial ambitions a reality.
+That being said, that doesn’t mean that we can’t ask God to help make our financial wishes a reality.

-Jesus’ sacrifice on the cross of Calvary was not only to pay the bond price for our sins and thereby secure us an eternal position at His side in Heaven.
-Jesus also came that we may have a fruitful life during our time on earth:
+Jesus’ sacrifice on the cross of Calvary was not only to pay the bond price for our sins: He also came that we may have a fruitful life during our time on earth: